 1211 Genève 4 - Switzerland

 Dr Paulina Buffle leads the project Autism in a Global Context at the Laboratory of Sensori-Motor Affective and Social Development at the University of Geneva.

-Her career as a scientist is driven by a particular interest in promoting early identification and intervention in young children with Autism Spectrum Disorder (ASD) and other neurodevelopmental disorders.
+Her career as a scientist is driven by a particular interest in promoting early diagnosis and intervention in young children with Autism Spectrum Disorder (ASD) and other neurodevelopmental conditions.

-During her stay in Ecuador, Dr. Buffle has worked towards understanding the perceptions of autism symptoms in mainstream and professional settings.
+During her stay in Ecuador, Dr Buffle has worked towards understanding the perceptions of autism symptoms in mainstream and professional settings.
 She has also disseminated knowledge on different evidence-based practices.
-She is currently working to understand the adaptability of early intervention in group contexts, as well as on the use of telehealth methods to improve access to services for individuals with ASD and their families.
+She is currently working to understand the adaptability of early intervention in group contexts and the use of telehealth methods to improve access to services for individuals with ASD and their families.